 Another key to the show’s success is that we respect our listeners.
 On any phone-in show you will have callers who present alternative points of view that are the antithesis to those of the host.
 Instead of dismissing or barring the call, I welcome it because it gives us both the opportunity to show where the evidence takes us.
 It never becomes a personal and there is always mutual respect.
 Learning comes from challenging established thinking and ideas.
 I do not want the show to be dogmatic.
 It should evolve as new information is brought to light.

 Sunday House Call is now in its sixth year.
 I have managed to archive most of the interviews and hope you enjoy listening to them.
 I do indeed, have favourites that are listed below that should give you a flavour for what the show is about.
 Please leave me your feedback and comments.

 The show does not have any corporate sponsors who pay for interviews based on their products nor do we sell or shill for any product.
 Editorial control is completely in my hands.
 I have no conflicts of interest when I interview our guests or when I answer our caller’s questions.
 Our credibility is all we have and it is vigorously protected.

-alcohol alzheimer's asthma autism breast cancer caffeine cancer cannabis Cardiovascular Disease childhood obesity children colon cancer concussion dementia depression Diabetes exercise flu flu vaccine H1N1 health care rationing health care system heart attack heart disease hypertension junk food measles Mental Health MS obesity opioids ovarian cancer prostate cancer PSA quackery salt smoking cessation stem cells stroke sugar type II diabetes Vaccines vitamins wait times weight loss
+alcohol alzheimer's anti-vaccination asthma autism breast cancer caffeine cancer cannabis Cardiovascular Disease childhood obesity children colon cancer concussion dementia depression Diabetes exercise flu flu vaccine H1N1 health care rationing health care system heart attack heart disease hypertension junk food measles Mental Health MS obesity opioids ovarian cancer prostate cancer quackery salt smoking cessation stem cells stroke sugar type II diabetes Vaccines vitamins wait times weight loss